 Fig. 3.
 Jean Siméon Chardin, Still Life With Cat and Rayfish, 1728, oil on canvas, 31 5/16 x 24 3/16 in.
 (79.5 x 63 cm), Museo Nacional Thyssen-Bornemisza, Madrid, inv. no. 120 (1986.6)

 Such was the popularity of these sorts of pictures among collectors that Chardin frequently repeated particularly successful compositions, often introducing variations in the individual objects or their arrangement in order to make each painting unique.4This was true of his still lifes in particular but also of his genre paintings; see Philip Conisbee, Masterpiece in Focus: “Soap Bubbles” by Jean-Siméon Chardin, exh. cat.
 (Los Angeles: Los Angeles County Museum of Art, 1990), 7.
-The Nelson-Atkins and Glasgow pictures relate closely to a pair of still lifes in the collection of the Museo Nacional Thyssen-Bornemisza in Madrid (Figs. 2 and 3).5Rosenberg, Tout l’œuvre peint de Chardin, nos.
+The Nelson-Atkins and Glasgow pictures relate closely to a pair of still lifes in the collection of the Museo Nacional Thyssen-Bornemisza in Madrid (Figs. 2, 3).5Rosenberg, Tout l’œuvre peint de Chardin, nos.
 29 and 30, p.
 75. These paintings, long in the collection of the Rothschild family, were published by Georges Wildenstein in his 1933 catalogue raisonnécatalogue raisonné: A thorough, reasoned and systematic documentation of all works by an artist or all works in a given medium (such as painting, sculpture, works on paper) known to and accepted by the author(s) at the time the catalogue is prepared. as originals by Chardin.
 He listed the versions now in Kansas City and Glasgow in the category of “doubtful, fakes, or works we have not seen.“6Georges Wildenstein, Chardin: Biographie et Catalogue Critiques, l’Œuvre Complet de l’Artiste Reproduit en Deux Cent Trente-Huit Héliogravures (Paris: Les Beaux-arts, Édition d’études et de documents, 1933).
 The Thyssen paintings are nos.
 679 and 683, pp. 206–07; the Glasgow and Kansas City paintings are on the same page, nos.
 680 and 683 bis.
 The quoted passage in the original French is “douteux ou faux, ou que nous n’avons pas vus” on page 154, where Wildenstein discusses his cataloguing system: “[catalogue entries] dont les titres sont en simples italiques sont ceux que nous considérons comme douteux ou faux, ou que nous n’avons pas vus et sur lesquels des témoignages indiscutables ne nous ont pas été fournis.”
 Since Wildenstein undoubtedly had been able to examine the latter pictures at the Alphonse Kann sale in Paris in 1920, the assumption is that he did not believe they were also painted by Chardin.
 In this he was surely mistaken, as Pierre Rosenberg and every subsequent specialist has confirmed.7Pierre Rosenberg, “A Chardin for Kansas City,” trans.
 Ursula Korneitchouk, Bulletin (The Nelson Gallery and Atkins Museum) 5, no. 6 (January 1981): 20–36.
 The sheer caliber of the paintings and their convincing signatures are reason enough to accept their authenticity.
 In addition, the significant changes between the variants are to be expected by an artist making different versions of a composition but are not typical of a copyist or forger.
 In the Kansas City painting, Chardin painted mussels and a piece of fruit in place of the onion and the mortar and pestle that appear at the right in the Madrid variant, where the head of the cat is turned slightly more toward the viewer and the bulb of the scallion has longer roots.
 The Glasgow painting exhibits similar differences from its cognate.8Glynnis Napier Stevenson, project assistant at the Nelson-Atkins, observes that another variation of the Glasgow picture was sold from the posthumous Pierre Decourcelle sale on May 29–30, 1911.
 Wildenstein also assumed this picture to be a forgery, but the slight shift of the silver salver leaning against the back wall and altered dimensions show an artist tweaking himself rather than the work of a forger.
 Wildenstein, Chardin: Biographie et Catalogue Critiques, no. 681.
 Slight as these alterations may seem, they nonetheless bring a degree of originality to what otherwise might have been uninspired repetitions.9There are third variants of each composition (the variant corresponding to the Kansas City painting has been cut to a horizontal format) that Rosenberg considers to be old copies; significantly, these are exact copies without any alterations; see Rosenberg, Tout l’œuvre peint de Chardin, p.
 75, nos.
 29b and 30b.

 Of the four paintings now in Madrid, Glasgow, and Kansas City, only the Madrid version of Still Life with Cat and Fish is dated (1728).10Wildenstein had read the date on the Thyssen painting (then in the Rothschild collection) as 1758, further confusing matters; but Rosenberg established that the correct reading is 1728.
 Rosenberg, “A Chardin for Kansas City,” 20–36.
 Stylistically, the version at the Nelson-Atkins fits easily into this period of Chardin’s production.
 According to Rosenberg and supported by recent provenance research by Glynnis Stevenson, the earliest known owner of the Kansas City and Glasgow paintings was probably Armand Frédéric Ernest Nogaret (1734–1806), treasurer to the comte d’Artois before the French Revolution, whose collection was auctioned in Paris in 1807.
 The two Madrid versions, which Rosenberg deems likely to have been painted first, may be associated with those in the collection of M. Rémond, formerly the maître d’hôtel du roi (head of the king’s royal household), whose collection sold in Paris in 1778.
 The descriptions in the corresponding auction catalogues are vague enough, however, that it is difficult to be certain to which pair they refer.11Rosenberg, “A Chardin for Kansas City,” 27; “[No.] 74.
 Deux tableaux sur toile, chacun de 30 pouces de haut, sur 20 de large; dans l’un on voit une raye, des huîtres et un chat; dans l’autre un chat, de la raye et deux merlans” in Pierre Rémy, Catalogue de Tableaux Originaux des Grands Maîtres Des Écoles d’Italie, des Pays-Bas, et de France, après décès de M. Rémond, ancien Maître-d’Hôtel du Roi Louis XV (Paris: Musier, July 6, 1778), 26; and “[No.] 5 Chardin.
 Divers poisons et un chat.
 [No.] 6 [Chardin].
 Autre tableau du même genre faisant pendant au précédant,” in Catalogue des Tableaux, Dessins, Marbres, Bronzes et Autres Objets d’Arts, Provenans [sic] du Cabinet de feu M. Armand-Frédéric-Ernest Nogaret, ancien Trésorier du ci-devant Comte d’Artois, etc. ([Paris: Thierry et Langlier, 1807]), 1.
 The painting in the Rémond collection was purchased by the dealer Jacques Langlier, who later drew up Nogaret’s posthumous inventory and hosted the sale of his collection in 1807.
 The dealer is the likely link between the two collectors, meaning that the Nelson-Atkins painting may actually be the one in the 1778 sale.